dsteyn44/comic_craze_MS3/README.md

         1. As a First Time User, I want to easily understand the main purpose of the site and learn more about the concept.
         2. As a First Time User, I want to be able to easily navigate throughout the site to find content.
-        3. As a First Time User, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. As a First Time User, I would like to sign in easily

     -   #### Returning Visitor Goals